 Paxie Córdova

-Paxie G. Córdova Escalera is a Director for the Housing, Community Development and Infrastructure (HCDI) team at Tidal Basin Caribe.
-He is an accomplished engineering and public service professional currently serving as the Program Manager for Puerto Rico’s Community Energy and Water Resilience Installations (CEWRI) program.
+Prior, he was Director for the Housing, Community Development and Infrastructure (HCDI) team at Tidal Basin Caribe.
+He is an accomplished engineering and public service professional and served as the Program Manager for Puerto Rico’s Community Energy and Water Resilience Installations (CEWRI) program.

 Since joining the Tidal Basin Caribe team in May 2023, Córdova has managed various aspects of the CEWRI program, including coordination, evaluation, and certification of participants and distributing roles between program installers.
 He oversees the approval of systems designs and installations, the preparation and implementation of work plans, and supervises over 45 employees.
 His responsibilities extend to coordinating with the Puerto Rico Department of Housing (PRDOH) on program-related matters.